 Questions For Your First Advisor Interview

 Although there is no true “right answer” here, you need a wealth planner who, at its core, wants to understand your goals, aspirations, risks, and fears before making any recommendations.
 We refer to these advisors as aligned-interest advisors.
+We are big believers that the value-added of a great advisor is not to “beat the market” but rather to be your household CFO.

-As discussed in Financial Advisors, the Tell-All Series , knowing how advisors make money can help you identify the payment options that are most suitable for you.
+If you want to predict how people will likely behave, you need to understand their incentives.
+Knowing how advisors make money can help you identify the payment options that are most suitable for you.
 You’ll also be able to establish the most aligned incentives for the advisor.

 Other examples of financial planning services questions include: